hashgraph/hedera-services/docs/test-plans/hip-23.md

 consider possible intersections with custom fees, and ensure that our tests give equal attention to transfers of both fungible token units _and_ NFTs.

-:currency_exchange:&nbsp;Since this feature adds side-effects to parties in a `CryptoTransfer`, and multi-party `CryptoTransfer`s must commit or rollback atomically, we should validate that HIP-23 side-effects respect these semantics across a variety of failure modes.
+:currency_exchange:&nbsp;Since this feature adds side-effects to balance changes in a `CryptoTransfer`, and multi-party `CryptoTransfer`s must commit or rollback atomically, we should validate that HIP-23 side-effects respect these semantics across a variety of failure modes.